PoliticalGraveyard.com

 Ewing, Andy — Republican.
 Candidate for U.S. Representative from Oklahoma 2nd District, 2000.
 Still living as of 2000.

 Ewing, B. Frank — of Urbana, Champaign County, Ohio.
 Mayor of Urbana, Ohio, 1953.
-Still living as of 1953.
+Presumed deceased.
+Burial location unknown.

 Ewing, Bayard — of Providence, Providence County, R.I.; Warwick, Kent County, R.I.
 Republican.
-Delegate to Republican National Convention from Rhode Island, 1948, 1952, 1956, 1960.
-Still living as of 1960.
+Delegate to Republican National Convention from Rhode Island, 1948, 1952 (member, Credentials Committee; speaker), 1956, 1960.
+Presumed deceased.
+Burial location unknown.

 Ewing, Benjamin See J. Benjamin Ewing

-Ewing, Chalmers, Jr. See J. Chalmers Ewing, Jr.
+Ewing, Chalmers, Jr. See J. Chalmers Ewing Jr.

 Ewing, Charles — Libertarian.
 Candidate for U.S. Representative from Alabama 6th District, 1982.
 Still living as of 1982.

-Ewing, Charles A. — Delegate to Democratic National Convention from Illinois, 1884; delegate to Gold Democrat National Convention from Illinois, 1896.
+Ewing, Charles A. — Democrat.
+Delegate to Democratic National Convention from Illinois, 1884; delegate to Gold Democrat National Convention from Illinois, 1896.
 Burial location unknown.

-Ewing, Clinton L. (b.
-1879) — of Douglas, Knox County, Ill.
+Ewing, Clinton L. (1879-1953) — of Douglas, Knox County, Ill.
 Born in Yates City, Knox County, Ill., December 7, 1879.
 Republican.
 Farmer; member of Illinois state house of representatives 3rd District, 1927-31; member of Illinois state senate 43rd District, 1931-43.
 Member, Freemasons; Elks; Eagles; Woodmen; Farm Bureau.
-Burial location unknown.
+Died January 23, 1953 (age 73 years, 47 days).
+Interment at Yates City Cemetery, Yates City, Ill.

 Ewing, Cortez — of Greensburg, Decatur County, Ind.
 Democrat.
 Delegate to Democratic National Convention from Indiana, 1876.
 Burial location unknown.

 Ewing, Cuyler E. (b.
 1908) — of Wheeling, Ohio County, W.Va.
 Born in Wheeling, Ohio County, W.Va., June 13, 1908.
-Son of I. E. Ewing and Minnie E. (Zuver) Ewing.
 Republican.
-Purchasing agent; member of West Virginia state house of delegates from Ohio County, 1939-42.
+Purchasing agent; member of West Virginia state house of delegates from Ohio County, 1939-42; mayor of Wheeling, W.Va., 1979-81.
 Presbyterian.
 Member, Freemasons; Shriners; Phi Beta Kappa.
-Presumed deceased.
 Burial location unknown.

-Relatives: Married, September 19, 1936, to Hazel M. Borck.
+Relatives: Son of I. E. Ewing and Minnie E. (Zuver) Ewing; married, September 19, 1936, to Hazel M. Borck.

 Ewing, D. W. — of Suffolk, Va.
 Republican.
 Delegate to Republican National Convention from Virginia, 1948.
-Still living as of 1948.
+Presumed deceased.
+Burial location unknown.

 Ewing, Darlene — of Sunnyvale, Dallas County, Tex.
 Democrat.
 Delegate to Democratic National Convention from Texas, 2008.
 Female.
 Still living as of 2008.